-Liberal Arts Skills
+Liberal Arts

-- 1. Demonstrate a broad understanding of the history of man - 2.
-Demonstrate the development of a healthy lifestyle - 3.
-Demonstrate a general knowledge of the scientific and quantitative aspects of the complex world created by God - 4.
+- 1. Demonstrate speaking, listening, and writing skills for effective communication - 2.
+Demonstrate a broad understanding of the history of man, religion, and culture - 3.
+Demonstrate the development of a healthy lifestyle - 4.
+Demonstrate a general knowledge of the scientific and quantitative aspects of the complex world created by God - 5.
 Demonstrate creativity in different forms of artistic expression